nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - [`switchBrowser(profile,config)`](../commands/web/switchBrowser(profile,config)): **NEW** command to switch between two or more independent browsers during execution.
 - support auto-search for chrome and firefox binary when the "default" or system-defined binary path cannot be found.
+- userstack error no longer pervent execution from continuing.